yanakenaws/sd-webui-forge-on-ec2-spot-instances/README.md

 ## Usage Notes

 - The Stable Diffusion Web UI will be accessible at the provided `WebUIUrl` output using AWS Systems Manager port forwarding.
+- This stack uses the FLUX.1 model instead of SDXL.
+The following model files are automatically downloaded:
+  - FLUX.1 model: flux1-dev-fp8.safetensors (stored in /home/ubuntu/stable-diffusion-webui-forge/models/Stable-diffusion/)
+  - VAE: ae.safetensors (stored in /home/ubuntu/stable-diffusion-webui-forge/models/VAE/)
+  - CLIP model: clip_l.safetensors (stored in /home/ubuntu/stable-diffusion-webui-forge/models/text_encoder/)
+  - Text encoder: t5xxl_fp8_e4m3fn.safetensors (stored in /home/ubuntu/stable-diffusion-webui-forge/models/text_encoder/)
 - Follow [these instructions](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) to set up your environment for using the `start-session` command with AWS Systems Manager.
 - A new VPC, subnet, security group (allowing all outbound traffic and no inbound traffic), and other necessary resources are created for the deployment.
-- The instance will have a 300GB gp3 volume attached for storage.
+- The instance will have a 200GB gp3 volume attached for storage.
 - The AWS Systems Manager Managed Instance Core policy is attached to the instance for easy management.
 - Ensure you have sufficient IAM permissions and service quotas for the required resources.
 - After the CloudFormation stack reaches the CREATE_COMPLETE state, wait approximately 10 minutes before accessing the Web UI.
 This time is needed for software installation and data download.